-The Golden Roof ( Goldenes Dachl) is a three storey balcony.
-It was built in 1420 to honour Maximilian's second marriage to Bianca Sforza of Milan.
+Favorite thing: The Golden Roof (Goldenes Dachl) is practically a three storey balcony with a roof made of 2657gold plated tiles.
+It was built in 1420 to honour Maximilian' s second marriage to Bianca Sforza of Milan.
 It served as a royal box where he could sit and enjoy tournaments and other street performances in the square below.

 Favorite thing: The building was constructed 1420 as residence palace for the duke of Tirol.
 In the year 1500 the golden roof has been added by Maximilian I, emperor of Austria.
 The roof is made out of more than 2000 gilt copper tiles.
 From here, Maximilian watched festivities in the square below.
 The reliefs show the emperor with his two wifes, cancellar, dancers, his lord of misrule and his emblem.

 Herzog-Friedrich-Strasse which is the main street of the old town leads into a plaza lined with arcades and overlooked by the Goldenes Dachl, or golden roof - the balcony of which overlooks the square and from which the 16th century imperial court would watch entertainment in the square below.

 Inside is the Maximilianeum, a museum of Kaiser Maximilians life, which features exhibits and a video show.

 The first thing you will see when you are on the tower, is probably 'the golden roof'.
 This is the famous part of Innsbruck.
 It really looks beautiful!
 You can read more about the golden roof in my 'Tourist traps' Hahaha, yes, tourist traps.....
 In a way it is a trap, because it is used to get the tourists to Innsbruck.